sandboxie-plus/sandboxie-docs/PlusContent/ForceChildProcess.md

 # ForceProcessChild

 It was introduced after 1.14.0.
-When you start a new program in Sandman, select “Run outside the sandbox” in the sandbox selection window, and you&#039;ll see this option later.
+When you start a new program in Sandman, select “Run outside the sandbox” in the sandbox selection window, and you'll see this option later.

 ## How does it work?